Novi fosili: Novi fosili with Nataša Belošević and Jelena Fošner (1995–2001)

-Reunion and new releases (2005 – 2024)
+Reunion and new releases (2005–2024)

 Members of the most memorable lineup gathered again in 2005 for some revival concerts.
 Rajko Dujmić, for his musical contribution and contribution for success of Novi Fosili received a Porin for life achievement award in 2013.
 In 2014, scandals arose surrounding Dujmić's long time drug use, causing him to be expelled from the group.
 "Due to Dujmić's serious illness, we have decided to stop the group's work for the time being.
 Namely, it is known that Rajko has been battling addiction for about thirty years, which is why we separated in 1991 after he refused to go for treatment," Sanja Doležal, Marinko Colnago and Vladimir Kočiš Zec told in an interview with 24sata.
 Disagreements between the band members continued, and a few years ago, Rajko sued his bandmates.

 “Unfortunately, we are still in court because Rajko Dujmić sued us over the name “Novi fosili”.
 He banned us from using that name,” Sanja said in an interview.

 “I am sorry that all this happened because I think that a band like “Novi fosili”, which is celebrating its 50th anniversary this year, did not deserve such a stain on its existence,” Doležal said in 2019, adding that Dujmić is a genius and the best musician in our region.
 The remaining members still hold small revival concerts.
 In July 2020, Rajko Dujmić got seriously injured in traffic accident, where he later died in Rijeka Clinical Hospital Center at the age of 65.
-The rest of the group members went on revivial concerts including concert in Canada and rest of the Europe and countries of SFRJ.
+The rest of the group members went on revival concerts including concert in Canada and rest of the Europe and countries of SFRJ.

 In November 2024, the group held last (farewell) concert in Arena Zagreb.
 "It's time.
 We've been through so much for a few years now.
 But if we're going to say goodbye, then let's do it right," Sanja Doležal said.
 "There's no Dinamo match without the “Blue Shirt”, there's no good party without “Diridonda” or “For the Good Old Days”, there's no Christmas Eve without a performance on the Square at noon with a team that's been coming for years.
 Zagreb is our city and we want to give all Zagreb residents a party to remember," she added.